Quansight-Labs/quansight-labs-site/posts/2021/04/a-step-towards-educating-with-Spyder.md

-Our last workshop will demonstrate how to create a plugin for Spyder, which, thanks to our new API in [Spyder 5](https://github.com/spyder-ide/spyder/releases/tag/v5.0.0), released in the last few days, will allow users to easily customize and extend Spyder’s interface with new menus, toolbars, widgets or panes in order to adapt it to their own needs...
+Our last workshop will demonstrate how to create a plugin for Spyder, which, thanks to our new API in [Spyder 5](https://github.com/spyder-ide/spyder/releases/tag/v5.0.0), released in April 2021, will allow users to easily customize and extend Spyder’s interface with new menus, toolbars, widgets or panes in order to adapt it to their own needs...